Practical life in Paris (1) : the city

 • If you leave, you must give notice ("congé") 3 months in advance, by registered letter to the owner (or its official representative)

-• Always pay against a written bill and avoid cash.
+• Always require a written bill and avoid paying with cash.

 • If your building has a "concierge", you are lucky and your interest is to become a good friend with her (do not forget the sweet tradition of "étrennes" : some money for Christmas)